Dublin

 During the interview with AIMA, the asylum applicant is also asked to clarify relevant Dublin-related issues such as their identity and nationality, travel documents, visas and travel arrangements, itinerary and transportation to Portugal, and prior asylum applications.

 Until the end of 2023, even when the personal interview focused on the grounds of the application for international protection, the document narrating the individual interview handed out to the applicant included a reference to the Dublin Regulation, as well as a waiver for sharing information under Article 34 of the Regulation.
-Since the beginning of 2024, the document contained no such reference.
+Since the beginning of 2024, the document contains no such reference.

 The full extent and implications of the right to be heard in Dublin procedures has been discussed in in the national courts (see Dublin: Personal interview).